Loading…

 Acceptance of clients and engagements

-Before accepting a new audit appointment, or before engaging to perform an additional service for an audit client, the SSA/RI must consider and approve and document the decision to accept the appointment.
+Before accepting a new audit appointment, or before engaging to perform an additional service for an audit client, the SSA/RI must approve and document the decision to accept the appointment.
 In doing so the SSA/RI will consider (amongst other areas) independence, ethics and risk issues, the Firm’s expertise, values and resources, its ability to carry out the work and the Firm’s anti-money laundering procedures.

 Monitoring